edgecollective/edge-blog/notes/covid_tests.md

 For further explanation, this reference seemed useful: [https://questdirect.questdiagnostics.com/myquest-faq1/QuestDirect/COVID_1077.htm](https://questdirect.questdiagnostics.com/myquest-faq1/QuestDirect/COVID_1077.htm)

-From a public health or practitioner standpoint, one would like both of these characteristics to be as high as possible.
+From a public health or practitioner standpoint, it's desirable to have a test that is both highly sensitive and highly specific.
 Low sensitivity ('false negatives') means one misses many cases where the virus is present, leading to increased transmission risk; low specificity ('false positives') means one incorrectly identifies individuals as positive, leading to unnecessary burden on the healthcare system, unnecessary absences from school or work, etc.

 From a individual risk standpoint, it seems possible to tolerate a highly specific test even if it isn't as sensitive.
 I.e., if a negative test is very likely to indicate a true 'negative', one can simply postpone a social engagement on this basis, and test again when convenient.